deejaygraham/sketchnoting-for-developers/draft.md

 Simon Brown - interesting work in simplifying architecture diagrams #NoUML

-	...

 Education - Derek Bruff - sketchnotes as part of teaching Vanessa Ralph - Kickstarter - Chemistry textbook (image)

-	Corey Leigh Lattislaw (TODO - Favourites)
-	Course Notes
 Julie Stitt banned notes in class for her teaching and saw improvements in engagement.

-	Personal Study
+# Personal Study
-		Muda, Mura, Muri
-		Dreyfuss Model
-	...
+I wanted to better understand some lean concepts so I did one for Muda, Mura, Muri Dreyfuss Model, talk from Kanban Dan Brown about flow in lean systems.

-My Contribution - In Reverse
+# My Contribution - In Reverse

-	Had to do a talk which had no slides and had to do a fair bit of live coding.
+Had to do a talk which included a fair bit of live coding and was pointless having a powerpoint I was constantly switching to and from.
+I still needed a narrative flow through the ideas and hate having notes jotted down - glasses - where I find I spend most of my time looking down and reading the notes to myself with long pauses.
+Didn't have the opportunity to rehearse very much either.
+So I decided to test the claim that the memory thing would work and I created sketchnote of what I imaginged someone who was watching me would make.
+I then used this as my guide for the talk - it was easy to keep track of where I was in the flow without having to keep reading word for word.

 Hate live coding but couldn't get out of it but also hate not having notes.
 Getting old, I can't look at screen and type (without glasses) and look at paper with glasses.
-	Tried out idea that if our unit tests work, we should be able to
+Tried out idea that if our unit tests work, we should be able to fly using them on their own.

+And so was born the concept of Sketchnoting in Reverse.
+I blogged and tweeted about it and that was it.
+The presentation worked beautifully and I had a lot of good feedback from it.
+I have since used it a few more times for other talks and sometimes to help me plan a talk.

 <!-- Evidence that you aren't full of hot air. -->